amirziai/forecasting-ml/Proposal.md

 - Scikit-learn
 - Vowpal Wabbit

-A Docker image will be provided closer to the date of the conference.
+A Docker image will be provided to the attendees closer to the date of the conference.
 ```

 ### Video URL